yz3440/nyc-park-study/source_data/README.md

 # Data

-The data is sourced from [Parks Properties - NYC Open Data](https://nycopendata.socrata.com/Recreation/Parks-Properties/enfh-gkve/about_data), updated on Oct 20, 2025 and accessed on Oct 21, 2025.
+The data is sourced from [Parks Properties - NYC Open Data](https://nycopendata.socrata.com/Recreation/Parks-Properties/enfh-gkve/about_data), updated on Nov 19, 2025 and accessed on Dec 2, 2025.

 ## Data Description